-- creation of a simulation working group and regional simulation leads
+- creation of regional simulation leads

 - scoping practice and access to resources

-- development of a College strategy relevant to all grades and department.
+- development of a College strategy relevant to all grades and department

-For further information please contact Fiona Anderson.
+For further information about simulation please contact us here.

-Read the College's simulation Strategy here
+Read the College's simulation strategy here